I feel fortunate that people are interested in my running and I’m lucky to be asked plenty of questions.

 WHO AM I?

 Just a guy who runs!

-But, what I would say, is that I live my life with the same discipline, dedication and drive of an athlete.
+But, what I would say, is that I live my life with the same discipline, dedication and drive of those that get paid to run.

 DO I WORK?

-Yes, I’ve worked in journalism (a demanding industry at the best of times) for a decade.
-It’s my passion and has never felt like a job, though.
+Of course.
+I’ve worked in sports journalism and the wider media industry for well over a decade.
+It’s my passion and has never really felt like a job.

 WHY MARATHON RUNNING?